 Most manufacturers recommend breaking in new cars, and you can find this information in your vehicle’s manual.
 Breaking in an engine ensures that early engine wear is kept to a minimum, and that the oil flows smoothly and evenly through all moving parts.

-How long do you run break in oil in a new engine?
+How do you drive a brand new car?

 We recommend using our Engine Break-In Oil for a minimum of 500-1,000 miles in street driven gasoline engines to assure that the complete ring break-in has been completed before switching to one of our full synthetic engine oils.
 If need be, you can use for up to 2500 miles.